-If you have a disability, or you support someone with a disability, you may think that life insurance is out of reach.
+If you have a disability, or you support someone with a disability, life insurance is available.
 While a disability could mean disclosure on a life insurance application, the disability is not, by any means, a decline.
-You just need to know what your options are for your situation.
-In this article, we discuss finding affordable life insurance options for people with disabilities.
+You just need to know what your options exist for your situation.

 Contrary to popular belief, and from many other agents, people with disabilities can obtain life insurance.
 The amount of life insurance and type depends on your condition and disability.
 And, one more thing matters: